zkjargon/zkjargon.github.io/definitions/elliptic_curve.md

 A + A + A = 3A
 $$

 The number '$3$' above is referred to as a *scalar*.
-If we are in a cyclic group, then the scalars also define a finite fine: we call this field the **scalar field**.
+If we are in a cyclic group, then the scalars also define a finite field: we call this field the **scalar field**.